samjamesobrien/TicTacToe/README.md

 ## 3. Fix the run.sh script

-There is a `run.sh` script in the top of the repo, it should be more convenient than remembering how to run each application we define.
+There is a `run.sh` script in the top of the repo, it won't work when we call `./run.sh` from our terminal.

 There is also a `test.sh` script which is working fine.

 ### 3.1 Fix the script
 It isn't working for some reason when we call `./run.sh` from a normal terminal, but is working when we call `bash run.sh` can you fix it?

-### 3.2 (Optional) Open the page automatically
-It would be nice if the browser opened to the expected page for us in this script, can we do that?
+Is there a problem with the file permissions?

 ## 4. Fix the code & pass the tests